NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Enchanting Shot.md

 * * *
 With a single whisper carried on the wind, you enchant your ammunition to make a foe more vulnerable to your attacks.

 Make a bow or crossbow Strike.
 On a hit, the target takes an additional 2d6 mental damage.
-On a critical hit, the target also becomes [[Conditions/Stunned|Stunned 1]].
+On a critical hit, the target also becomes [[Stunned|Stunned 1]].
 The mental damage increases to 3d6 if your weapon has a _greater striking rune_, or to 4d6 if your weapon has a _major striking rune_.

 *Source: Pathfinder Player Core 2*
 *ORC*